wuba/react-native-echarts/blog/2023-05-29-react-native-echarts-1.1-released/index.md

 [<img src="https://pic8.58cdn.com.cn/nowater/frs/n_v372f426d05520420e9f009a64822028af.png" align="center" width="600"  />](https://wuba.github.io/react-native-echarts/)

-We are excited to release a stable version of React Native ECharts 1.1 .
-In new version , we have added support for the [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler) gesture solution, among other enhancements.
+We are excited to release a stable version of React Native ECharts 1.1.
+In the new version, we have added support for the [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler) gesture solution, among other enhancements.
 Read on to learn more!

 [@wuba/react-native-echarts](https://github.com/wuba/react-native-echarts/), An awesome charting library for React Native, built upon Apache ECharts and leveraging [react-native-svg](https://github.com/software-mansion/react-native-svg) and [react-native-skia](https://github.com/shopify/react-native-skia).
 Offers significantly better performance compared to WebView-based solutions.
 If you want to learn more about the project's design principles, you can [click here](https://wuba.github.io/react-native-echarts/blog/using-wuba-react-native-echarts).